 Nutrition goals and objectives need to be considered together with the other functions and purposes of food systems.
 Trade-offs between achieving nutrition targets and other goals need to be considered and possible ‘win-win’ options identified such as investments in rural infrastructure (e.g. feeder roads and irrigation facilities), research, food processing technology and market information, which may increase food production, reduce consumer prices, increase farmer incomes and improve nutrition.
 The private sector will facilitate more sustainable and nutritionally desirable diets when it pays to do so.
 Hence, appropriate regulation and incentives can increase the compatibility between market signals and improved nutrition.

 Increasing productivity and economic growth can improve nutrition outcomes.
-Improvements in agricultural, food production that reduce demands on women’s time, improve the well-being of women and people’s nutrition by increasing time available for child care, food preparation, accessing clean drinking water, increasing women’s income.
+Improvements in agriculture and food production and in the access to services that reduce demands on women’s time will help improve the well-being of women and people’s nutrition by increasing time available for child care, food preparation, accessing clean drinking water, increasing women’s income.
 Productivity improvements can reduce net unit costs, increasing farmers’ incomes and lowering food prices which should have positive nutrition and economic growth effects.
 Increasing diversity in food production can lower production risks, improve nutrition, contribute to ecosystem health, and raise farmer incomes and well-being.
-Hence, greater nutrition sensitivity as a policy goal can enhance economic growth, incomes and efficiency, especially pro-poor development through empowerment, and social welfare.
+Hence, greater nutrition sensitivity as a policy goal can enhance economic growth, incomes and efficiency, especially pro-poor development through empowerment, equity, and social welfare.

 Income growth is associated with reductions in undernourishment.
 However, if income growth is to improve diets, it must be accompanied by specific actions to improve dietary adequacy and quality to reduce malnutrition in all its forms.